DNPoY/Abad-EL-RAHMAN-main/README.md

 Short Description: The ultimate Islamic app designed for every Muslim.
 Accurate prayer times, Quran, Azkar, Qibla, and more in a beautiful, modern interface.

-Full Description: "Abad Al-Rahman" (Servants of the Merciful) is a thoughtfully designed application to help you maintain your daily worship with ease and tranquility.
+Full Description: "Ibad Al-Rahman" (Servants of the Merciful) is a thoughtfully designed application to help you maintain your daily worship with ease and tranquility.
 Built with a stunning modern interface, it combines essential Islamic tools into one seamless experience.

 Key Features: